 No one knows what they will die of.

 I have a pretty good idea of what I’m likely to die of, but I still don’t know.

-I had to allow what is frightening about this awareness to flow through us, to live with it without getting caught in it.
+I had to allow what is frightening about this awareness to flow through me, to live with it without getting caught in it.

 These understandings were not the important lesson, though they’re definitely a big part of it.

 Live each day as if it truly matters.
 Because it does.